coldmanck/VidHOI/README.md

 ## Experiments
 First, rename the folder `vidor-github` under `$ROOT/slowfast/dataset` to `vidor` before running any command.
 The following commands use ground truth `GT` (Oracle mode) by default.
 To use detected trajectories, refer to `NONGT` version of each model.

+Second, rename the paths in [defaults.py](slowfast/confic/defaults.py): specifically, search for `aicsvidhoi1` and replace the matched paths with yours.

 For checking each model's final performance including mAP, use [vidor_eval.ipynb](vidor_eval.ipynb) (TODO: write an automatic evaluation script)